fairlearn/fairlearn/README.md

-# Reductions for Fair Machine Learning
+# Fairness in Machine Learning - Mitigation algorithms

 A Python package that implements a variety of fairness-related algorithms to mitigate bias including:
 | algorithm | description | classification/regression | protected attributes | supported fairness definitions |